magento/knowledge-base/src/troubleshooting/general/when-pushed-from-git-environments-placed-under-production-on-magento-cloud.md

 1. Create an integration branch from the staging branch by running the following command in the local shell: `git checkout -b <branch>`
 1. Push the branch to the remote repository and set up an upstream branch by running the following command in the local shell: `git push --set-upstream origin <branch>`

- <span class="wysiwyg-underline">Actual result:</span>
+<ins>Expected results</ins>:

+The new branch is created under the staging branch.

+<ins>Actual results</ins>:

 The new branch was created under the production branch.

- <span class="wysiwyg-underline">Expected result:</span>

-The new branch is created under the staging branch.

 ## Cause

 This is not a bug.
-For setting a parent branch for another branch the merchant should use the magento-cloud CLI.
+For setting a parent branch for another branch, the merchant should use the Adobe Commerce-Cloud CLI.

 ## Solution

 A parent branch can only be set after the merchant has pushed a newly created branch and activated it.
-Refer to DevDocs [Magento Commerce Cloud > Bitbucket integration](https://devdocs.magento.com/cloud/integrations/bitbucket-integration.html#create-a-new-cloud-branch) .
+Refer to [Adobe Commerce on cloud infrastructure > Bitbucket integration](https://devdocs.magento.com/cloud/integrations/bitbucket-integration.html#create-a-new-cloud-branch) in our developer documentation.

-To update a parent for the existing branch on the server, please use the `magento-cloud environment:info` command in the magento-cloud CLI.
+To update a parent for the existing branch on the server, please use the `magento-cloud environment:info` command in the Adobe Commerce-Cloud CLI.

 Example of usage: